aau-claaudia/hpc/docs/strato/application-guides/matlab.md

 After this step, you should be inside the application and everything should feel familiar.

 ![Matlab running inside a browser window](/assets/img/matlab_in_browserwindow.png)

-### Headless mode

-This is currently broken ... we are working with Mathworks on resolving the issue.